Ashekfeh/data-engineering-notes/Introduction to Data Engineering/Module 3/Governance and Compliance.md

 - Can be used to identify an individual
 - Can be used to cause harm to the individual

-#NOTE: The **General Data Protection Regulation (GDPR)** is a regulation that was implemented by the European Union (EU) in 2018 to protect the personal data and privacy of EU citizens. for transactions that occur in EU states
+> [!note] #NOTE: The **General Data Protection Regulation (GDPR)** is a regulation that was implemented by the European Union (EU) in 2018 to protect the personal data and privacy of EU citizens. for transactions that occur in EU states

-#NOTE: In the united states, different states has made their own regualtions.
+> [!note] #NOTE: In the united states, different states has made their own regualtions.

 **Industry-specific regulations**:
 - Health Insurance Portability and Accountability Act (HIPAA) for Healthcare.